 Capital Gains & Qualified Dividends Tax Calculator (2025)

-Short-term gains are taxed as ordinary income.
-Long-term gains and qualified dividends use the 0%, 15%, and 20% brackets with the IRS stacking rules.
-Optional 3.8% NIIT included.
+Short-term gains are taxed at ordinary rates.
+Long-term gains and qualified dividends use the 0%/15%/20% system with IRS “stacking.”
+Optionally include the 3.8% Net Investment Income Tax (NIIT).

 Inputs